allen-cell-animated/simularium-lambdas/README.md

     This will generate and launch a web browser to view the most up-to-date documentation for your Python package.

+5. `make update-simulariumio-layer`

+    This will prepare a new version of the simulariumio layer and publish it to AWS, automatically incrementing the published version number as well.

+6. `make create-lambda function=xxx iam=xxx`

+    This will create a new AWS Lambda named [function] from a file with the name [function] inside the scripts directory, given the AWS IAM account ID [iam].

+7. `make invoke-lambda function=xxx`

+    This will call an AWS Lambda function named [function] for testing.

 #### Additional Optional Setup Steps: